alisw/AliPhysics/MUON/READMEgeometry.txt

 arm geometry based on the standard definition of the detector elements.

 It uses AliMUONGeometryAligner :
-- creates a new AliMUONGeometryTransformer and AliMUONGeometryAligner
+- Creates a new AliMUONGeometryTransformer and AliMUONGeometryAligner
-- reads the transformations in from the transform.dat file (make sure that this file is the _standard_ one by comparing it to the one in CVS)
+- Reads the transformations in from the transform.dat file (make sure that this file is the _standard_ one by comparing it to the one in CVS)
-- creates a second AliMUONGeometryTransformer by misaligning the existing one using AliMUONAligner::MisAlign
+- Creates a second AliMUONGeometryTransformer by misaligning the existing one using AliMUONAligner::MisAlign

 User has to specify the magnitude of the alignments, in the Cartesian